franmer2/HelpForDP200/Readme.markdown

 - 1 to retrieve Wikipedia logs (http), also with parameters
 - 1 for the data lake
 - 1 for the same data lake but with parameters

+The data type for all these files is binary.

 ### Creating the dataset for the Wikipedia logs site